 - This is usually a common injury following jamming your toe while running or playing sports.

 - If you stop really fast and jam your big toe, there is a good chance that you are talking about turf toe.

 - Don’t let this injury of the big toe knuckle keep you down!

 Turf toe treatment:

-- The second thing to do is to get yourself a good pair shoes, especially good pair of running shoes.
+- The second thing to do is get yourself a good pair of shoes, the perfect pair of running shoes.

 - The turf toe still needs the heal, which can take weeks or even months.